waynodiablo/Oystercard/further_javascript/angular_and_travis.md

+:construction: This is not working yet.
+Attempt at your own peril.

 #Angular and Travis CI

 Getting Angular tests to work on Travis can be difficult - here's a basic guide to set up CI.